lbrenman/fusion-ai-chat-conversation-api/README.md

 A simple, stateful AI chat API built in Amplify Fusion that maintains conversation context across multiple turns using (Neon) PostgreSQL for message history storage.
 It has the following features:
 * Supports optional conversation management which is also useful for prompt/response audit logging which is often required in finance or healthcare applications
 * Groq is the main and Anthropic is the secondary LLM used in this example, but any of the Amplify Fusion AI Connectors can be used
-* Implements multi-provider failover by calling Anthropic of the Groq requests fails
+* Implements multi-provider failover by calling Anthropic if the target LLM requests fails
-* Uses OAuth 2 API front end security and extracts the client id from the jwt token.
-This client id is used to restrict converations to specific client ids
+* Extracts the client id and user roles from the jwt token.
+FOr API Key extracts Application ID form the incoming headers.
+This client/app id is used to restrict converations to specific client ids.
+The roles are used for LLM Routing
 * Implements prompt and response Guardrail check for AI goverenace
 * Can provide `modelRequested` to request a specific model and returns `modelUsed`

-A sample web app can be found [here](https://github.com/lbrenman/fusion-ai-chat-web-app).
-It uses client credentials (client id and secret) to authenticate.
+A sample web app that supports OAuth Client Credentials, Authcode with PKCE or API Key can be found [here](https://github.com/lbrenman/fusion-ai-chat-web-app-multi-auth).

-Another sample web app can be found [here](https://github.com/lbrenman/fusion-ai-chat-web-app-authcodepkce).
-It uses authorization with PKCE to authenticate users.

-The API check the authenticated user role to route to LLM.

 Besides the API, the project also includes a cron job integration that can purge old conversations if activated.